 - If you are an accredited provider looking for information on activities covered by the program, please visit the Essential Service Commission website.

-Consultation now open on proposed changes to Schedule 34 Lighting Upgrade
+Decision on proposed changes to Schedule 34 Lighting Upgrade

 - T8 or T12 fluorescent lamps in any environment